 While it does take some dedication to improve your photography skills enough to charge for them, once you’re confident enough, it can be a great earner.
 Plus, you can sell your travel snaps on stock photo sites like Fotolia to bring in more cash.

 2. Try out your blogging skills

 From our research, the second most lucrative side hustle was blogging, with people who run blogs bringing in an average of £333 every month.
-This is a good way to make money from home, and an easy side hustle to fit around your studies.
-If you enjoy writing, contact small businesses, family, and friends, and check job sites for adverts wanting blogging services.
+This is a good way to make money from home and an easy side hustle to fit around your studies.
+If you enjoy writing, you can do so from the comfort of your student flat in Leeds, Newcastle, or elsewhere across the country.
+Contact small businesses, family, and friends, and check job sites for adverts wanting blogging services.